SaaSFort

 HostedScan has zero NIS2 content, zero compliance mapping, and no audit-ready export.
 If a German prospect asks for NIS2 Article 21 evidence — and 29,500 DACH companies will need to — you’re building that documentation manually.

-SaaSFort’s NIS2 audit-ready export maps each of the 60 security checks to specific NIS2 requirements.
-The output is a PDF your prospect’s compliance officer can review directly, without translation from raw vulnerability data.
-For SaaS vendors targeting the German market specifically, this pairs with BSI IT-Grundschutz alignment that HostedScan doesn’t address at all.
+SaaSFort’s NIS2 PDF export maps each of the 60 security checks to specific NIS2 Article 21(2) requirements — generating a branded, multi-page compliance PDF in 7 seconds.
+The output is a document your prospect’s compliance officer can review directly, without translation from raw vulnerability data.
+For SaaS vendors targeting the German market specifically, this pairs with BSI Grundschutz++ alignment and the NIS2 Geschäftsführerhaftung angle that HostedScan doesn’t address at all.

 Frequently Asked Questions

 Is SaaSFort cheaper than HostedScan?
 Yes.
-SaaSFort Starter is €9/month ($39/month for HostedScan Basic).
-Even SaaSFort Scale at €29/month is cheaper than HostedScan’s $39/month entry point, while including compliance mapping and branded reports that HostedScan doesn’t offer at any tier.
+SaaSFort Starter is €9/month ($49/month for HostedScan Basic).
+Even SaaSFort Scale at €29/month is cheaper than HostedScan’s $49/month entry point, while including compliance mapping and branded reports that HostedScan doesn’t offer at any tier.

 Does HostedScan offer an A-F security grade?
 No. HostedScan reports vulnerability severity levels (critical, high, medium, low) but doesn’t provide an overall security grade.
 SaaSFort’s A-F grading system gives prospects an instant, shareable signal — useful for both internal dashboards and external Deal Reports.